 Pixel 5 design

 - Different camera housing

 - Matt glass rear

-There haven't been a huge amount of leaks regarding the design of the Pixel 5 as yet, but that's likely to change over the next couple of months so watch this space.
+There haven't been a huge number of leaks regarding the design of the Pixel 5 as yet, but that's likely to change over the next couple of months - so watch this space.
 Google itself teased snippets of the Pixel 4 months before it was announced so perhaps the same will happen for the Pixel 5.

-So far, there has been one leak claiming to be one of three prototypes of the Pixel 5.
+So far, there has been a leak claiming to be one of three prototypes of the Pixel 5.
 It was shown on Front Page Tech's YouTube channel and it shows a triple rear camera in a U-shaped housing in the centre at the top of the device.
 The flash sits in the middle of the three lenses, making it look like a face.

 - Two sizes?